Mbolot349/AMLS_24-25_SN21004008/README.md

 The following command can then be run in the terminal window to execute the main.py file showing the project: ``` python main.py```

+NOTE: This project utilizes the MedMNIST api hence installing the physical npz dataset files (BreastMNIST.npz/BloodMNIST.npz) is not required and the data is split into training,validation and testing sets as per the MedMNIST original dataset.
+The code is tested on the respective datasets TEST split of the data.